On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: Preliminaries

-does not have full rank.
-This implies that \eqref{eq:zuazua_param_u} cannot directly be written as an explicit \gls{dde} system thus negating our approach.
-Therefore, more steps have to be taken for \acs{mimo} systems, which will be discussed in \Cref{sec:computation} after we give a definition of the desired controller form for this case.
+obtained by taking the coefficients of the highest derivatives of the largest predictions in each column on the right hand-side of \eqref{eq:zuazua_param_u}, is singular.
+This implies that \eqref{eq:zuazua_param_u} cannot directly be written as an explicit \gls{fde} system thus negating our approach.
+Therefore, more steps must be taken in the \acs{mimo} case, which will be discussed in \Cref{sec:computation} after we give a definition of a controller form for this system class.